-Ribeye is often referred with different names like ribeye or rib eye and ribeye steaks.
-Ribeye cut is a much smaller steak which either has a small bone, or in some cases, no bone at all.
+Ribeye is often referred to with different names like ribeye or rib-eye and ribeye steaks.
+Ribeye cut is a much smaller steak that either has a small bone or in some cases, no bone at all.
 The presence of the bone makes the difference between bone-in vs boneless ribeye.
 Ribeye is a smaller piece of steak cut from the area near the beef rib.
 A rib steak usually doesn’t have the muscle and fat that defines a prime rib.
 These portions of meat are pre-cut before being cooked.

 How Texture Differs Between the Two Cuts